CIE100: Common Intellectual Experience - McLuhan Writing Prompt (10 Points)

 In this writing prompt, you will consider the questions below and respond in marginalia form, equivalent in length to a 1-2 paragraph response.
 Choose two short passages from the reading and write rich marginal annotations for each: an observation, a question, and a connection, quoting the passage you are annotating.
 Then distill your reading into one aphorism of your own, and add one counterargument note, supported by a quote, against your own aphorism.
 Submit your annotations and aphorism through Canvas before the start of class.

-UDL choice: this genre is the default for this reading, but you may swap in any of the five response genres (analytic, letter, dialogue, marginalia+aphorism, or the Four A’s) as long as the quote and counterargument requirements are met.
+UDL choice: this genre is the default for this reading, and it applies to Question 1, where you may swap in any of the five response genres (analytic, letter, dialogue, marginalia+aphorism, or the Four A’s) as long as the quote and counterargument requirements are met.
+The remaining question asks for a specific artifact that we use in class, so submit that one in the form described.

 Struggling with the reading itself?
 See the guide: How to Read Hard Texts in CIE.